OmkarMahajan11/elixirProjects/README.md

 # Elixir Projects

-A bunch of small projects and snippets I wrote while trying to learn Elixir programming language.
-Will keep updating
+A bunch of small projects and snippets I wrote while trying to learn Elixir programming language